microsoft/vcpkg-docs/vcpkg/maintainers/registries.md

 ## Overview

-This article describes the implementation details for each kind of custom registry.
+This article describes the implementation details for each kind of registry.
 Specifically, this file concerns with the recommended layout for each kind of registry and the expected contents of their respective [versions database](../concepts/registries.md#versions-database).